 As you prepare to embark on the fertility journey, it is important to take care of both your physical and financial health.
 We recommend doing the following to try to reduce the overall cost of your treatment:

-- Shop around for more affordable infertility treatment options.
+• Shop around for more affordable infertility treatment options.

-- Pay close attention to the price you are quoted and what you are paying for.
+• Pay close attention to the price you are quoted and what you are paying for.
 For example, some providers will advertise a price that does not include the added expenses of drug cycles, repeat visits, multiple blood tests, etc.

-- Ask about a price reduction or payment plan as some providers will work with you on price and/or can help you secure financing.
+• Ask about a price reduction or payment plan as some providers will work with you on price and/or can help you secure financing.

-- If you do not have a firm deadline for starting treatment, consider focusing on saving money so that you can pay for the treatment in full and avoid paying the interest associated with financing options.
+• If you do not have a firm deadline for starting treatment, consider focusing on saving money so that you can pay for the treatment in full and avoid paying the interest associated with financing options.

 The next step is creating a monthly financial goal.
-To help make sure your monthly goal is accurate, realistic and attainable, we will use the program Excel.
+To help make sure your monthly goal is accurate, realistic, and attainable, we will use the program Excel.
 Many of you are probably familiar with it and if not, don’t worry — there are five simple steps and we will go through them one by one.

 Step 1: Download the spreadsheet

 Click here to download the Excel spreadsheet, which you will use in the following steps, and save it to your computer.
 If you do not have access to Excel, you can still follow along as these steps will be useful if you plan to set up a budget using another program.
-All of the formulas you need have already been created in the spreadsheet, so all you need to do is enter in the numbers and watch Excel create your budget for you.
+All of the formulas you need have already been created in the spreadsheet, so all you need to do is enter the numbers and watch Excel create your budget for you.

 Step 2: Open the spreadsheet